mcgid/morenines/RELEASING.md

 In this project:

-- `master` holds full released versions
-- `dev` is for:
+- feature branches contain:
-    - collecting and preparing finished features, bug fixes
+    - new features, changes, improvements and bug fixes that are:
+    - non-trivial, cohesive code changes that exist as a logical atomic changeset
+- `master` contains:
+    - tagged release versions
+    - feature branch merge commits
+    - reasonably small bug fixes/typo fixes/etc. commits
-    - tooling and environment changes
+    - tooling and environment change commits
     - project resource changes (README, etc.)
-- separate feature and bugfix branches are for actual development and testing

 There isn't one right way to do this, and this isn't an issue of dogma; if this branching model starts to be a problem, we can do things differently.
 This is just what we're doing for now.

+### Rebasing

+We use rebase for local, non-shared work, following the standard dogma about not modifying published history.
+It is cleaner to rebase feature branches onto the tip of master and resolving any resulting issues before pushing.

 ### Merging

-Merges from feature branches to `dev`, and from `dev` to `master`, are done as `--no-ff` merges.
+Merges from feature branches to `master` are done as `--no-ff` merges.
 While these could be fast-forwards, for now, they're being kept visible as separate merges.
+This is both to make it obvious where the development occurred, instead of it springing forth Athena-like, as well as to make the progression in the feature branch obvious.

 There isn't one right way to do this, and this isn't an issue of dogma; if `--no-ff` starts to be a problem, we can do things differently.
 This is just